 Cranberries are often regarded as a superfood due to their high nutritional and antioxidant content.

 Crowberries are dark-purplish to blackberries or fruits that are edible.
-These are also known as blackberry and crow blackberry.
+People refer to these as blackberry and crow blackberry.

 Cupuacu is a fruit that has a thick brown husk on the outside and a white pulp inside.
 It has a chocolate flavor with hints of tropical fruit like melon or pineapple.
 It resembles the cacao fruit, which is a close relative